aabbtree77/miniguestlog/README.md

 [Web Dev Cody: I got my first DDoS (and what you can do to help prevent it).](https://www.youtube.com/watch?v=-lNpF0ACe1Y)

 Net Ninja: [TODO-I](https://www.youtube.com/watch?v=98BzS5Oz5E4&t=2s), [TODO-II.](https://www.youtube.com/watch?v=WsRBmwNkv3Q&t=1s) MERN with manual bare-bones auth.
 I like it, but it is probably no longer relevant.
-Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.ts, sadly.
+Most of the frontend jobs (LT, 2025) demand React with Next.ts.

 [EdRoh: MERN Dashboard.](https://youtu.be/0cPCMIuDk2I?t=24251) Shows the deployment on render.com.
 Unlike some other tutorials, it does not miss an important step that demands whitelisting render.com IP addresses on mongodb.com.